kassisol/hbm/README.md

 Use "hbm [command] --help" for more information about a command.
 ```

 If you get an error that `hbm` could not be found, then your PATH environment variable was not setup properly.
-Please go back and ensure that your PATH variable contains the directory where Harbourmaster was installed.
+Please go back and ensure that your PATH variable contains the directory where Harbormaster was installed.

-Otherwise, Harbourmaster is installed and ready to go!
+Otherwise, Harbormaster is installed and ready to go!

 ### Configuring Docker Engine
  * Update Docker daemon to run with authorization enabled.